TianyuZhang07/TianyuZhang.github.io/content/zh/publication/journal-article6/index.md

 ---
-title: "Multi‐network coordinated charging infrastructure planning for the self‐sufficient renewable power highway"
+title: "Multistage charging facility planning on the expressway coordinated with the power structure transformation"
 authors:
 - Tianyu Zhang
 - Enjian Yao